 Peugeot's BlueHDi diesel engines have already proved themselves to be paragons of cleanliness and frugality in the brand's other models and that's carried forward here.
 This second generation 3008 design's lighter weight and sleeker bodywork also helps, plus, as you would expect, there's an 'S&S' engine stop & start system to cut the powerplant when you don't need it, stuck at the lights or waiting in traffic.

-As a result of all of this, the BlueHDi 130 variant that'll probably be the most popular choice manages up to 55.1mpg on the combined cycle and up to 106g/km of CO2.
-Even if you go for the PureTech 1.2-litre petrol unit, you'll still be getting up to 44.2mpg on the combined cycle and up to 118g/km of CO2.
-For the 1.6 PureTech auto, it's up to 39.6mpg on the combined cycle and up to 128g/km of CO2.
+Let's get to the WLTP figures.
+The BlueHDi 130 diesel auto variant manages up to 56.3mpg and up to 136g/km of CO2.
+Even if you go for the PureTech 1.2-litre petrol unit, you'll still be getting up to 47.2mpg on the combined cycle and up to 146g/km of CO2 from the manual model.
+For the 1.6 PureTech auto, it's up to 39.6mpg on the combined cycle and up to 165g/km of CO2.

-All figures quoted are WLTP-rated, converted to the NEDC2 cycle.
-Servicing on most models is needed every year or every 12,500 miles and the cost of garage visits should be affordable too, though Peugeot's fixed-price maintenance package (there's a choice of three, four or five-year plans) is a touch more expensive than rival schemes.
+Servicing on most 3008 models is needed every year or every 12,500 miles and the cost of garage visits should be affordable too, though Peugeot's fixed-price maintenance package (there's a choice of three, four or five-year plans) is a touch more expensive than rival schemes.
 You won't have to worry about that if you're buying on finance using Peugeot's attractive 'Just Add Fuel' scheme: this wraps up all your monthly costs in one easy payment, so as the name suggests, your only other cost will lie in fuel.

 Peugeot 3008 review by Jonathan Crouch